Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Noise Models

 \chapter{Noise Models}

-In addition to the obligatory shot-noise, various experimental imperfections will contribute to the total noise and undermine the system's performance.
-We refer to this additional noise as excess noise $\xi$, describing a variance of the quadrature operators and given in shot-noise units.
-The constituents of $\xi$ may originate from noisy detection, from intensity fluctuations of the used lasers, from quantisation of the measurement results, from Raman scattering caused by classical channels in the fibre and others.
+In addition to the obligatory shot-noise, various experimental imperfections will contribute to the total noise and undermine the system's performance.\footnote{Note that the augmentation of excess noise is not the only way for experimental imperfections to manifest.
+For example, when the transmitted quantum states are generated digitally (as it is usually the case in the prepare-and-measure scheme) they deviate from a truly continuous Gaussian distribution due to the finite bit resolution of any digital-to-analog converter.
+The effects of the discretised Gaussian modulation go beyond the mere occurrence of quantisation noise.
+In fact, since the standard security analysis of CV-QKD assumes continuous Gaussian states, this imperfection has to be taken into account on a more fundamental level~\cite{leverrier2011continuous, jouguet2012analysis}.} We refer to this additional noise as excess noise $\xi$, describing a variance of the quadrature operators and given in shot-noise units.
+The constituents of $\xi$ may originate from noisy detection, from a noisy preparation~\cite{filip2008continuous, usenko2010feasibility, weedbrook2010quantum} due to intensity fluctuations of the used lasers or imperfect modulation, from quantisation of the measurement results, from Raman scattering caused by classical channels in the fibre and others.
 We assume all these noise sources to be stochastically independent which makes the variances they cause to the quadratures additive:

 In the present chapter we are providing mathematical models for some of the possible noise components.
+These models may serve as guidance for the design of actual CV-QKD implementations as they provide estimates of the impact that particular hardware choices (e.g.\ lasers, modulators, detectors, analog-to-digital converters, etc.) on the total noise and, consequently, the expected secure-key rate.
+Section~\ref{ch_experimentalimplications} discusses some practical conclusions and identifies the most crucial hardware specifications based on the noise models derived in this chapter.